 For FITS format files, the format must be pysynphot compatible.

-The wavelengths in the first column must be in increasing order, and there may not be duplicate wavelengths.
+For either file format, the wavelengths in the first column must be in increasing order, and there may not be duplicate wavelengths.
 Please note that if your spectrum has negative flux values, they will be clipped to zero and the calculation will proceed.

 The wavelength range covered by the uploaded spectrum should cover the wavelength range of any instrument configurations one intends to use.
 If there is only partial coverage, the calculation will proceed with a warning, but may return a less accurate result.
 No spectral overlap with the instrument configuration will result in an error.